alexandra-sof/reverse-polish-notation/README.md

 **Postfix expression evaluation algorithm pseudocode**
 ```
 1. while there is an entity to read
-  1.1. read the entity (operand or operator)
+  1.1. read the entity (i. e. operand or operator)
   1.2. if the entity is an operand (i.e. number) then:
     1.2.1 add the entity to the stack
   1.3. if the entity is an operator (be it O) then: